-Sugar as a potential health risk is getting a closer lookMay 4th, 2011 in Health /
+Sugar as a potential health risk is getting a closer lookMay 4, 2011 By Jeffrey Norris in Medicine & Health / Health

 Robert Lustig, MD, a UCSF pediatrician and clinical researcher, is an outspoken iconoclast when it comes to diet and metabolism.